kachavideo/kingjson/README.md

 # Introduction
+There are two json parser class.
-A very simple json parser, bangJson, it has 195 lines code only.
+The bang json is very very simple,  it only has 163 lines code.
-A fast, simple and powerful tool to parse, modify, create json data.
+The king json is very fast and powerful tool to parse, modify, export json data.
+The performance is better than yysjon and simdjson.

 # Performance
 Benchmark project and dataset: [yyjson_benchmark](https://github.com/ibireme/yyjson_benchmark)